CreateJS/TweenJS/README.txt

 TWEENJS LIBRARY:
 ****************************************************************************************************

 TweenJS is a simple tweening library for use in Javascript.
-It was developed to integrate well with the EaselJS library, but is not dependent on it (though it uses the same Ticker class by default).
+It was developed to integrate well with the EaselJS library, but is not dependent on or specific to it (though it uses the same Ticker class by default).

 It provides a simple but powerful API, making it easy to create very complex tweens by chaining commands.
 For example, the following code will create a new tween instance that calls the onStart function, tweens the target to an x value of 300 over 400ms, waits 500 ms, then tweens the target's alpha to 0 over 1s, then sets it's visible to false, and calls the onComplete function.